gtms/PrognosticSurvival/README.md

-# Supplementary code for the paper 'Pervasive prognostic signals in the cancer
+# Supplementary Code
-# transcriptome or why association with outcome is not biologically informative'
+This project contains supplementary code supporting the analysis reported in the article "Pervasive prognostic signals in the cancer transcriptome or why association with outcome is not biologically informative"

 Author: Gil Tomás <gil.tomas@ulb.ac.be>

 URL: <https://owncloud.ulb.ac.be/public.php?service=files&t=506a90a16b44d0e8050f2e991b70c7d8>